 The Metastatic streaming engine was developed to identify inpatient encounters with high risk of metastatic disease (cancer that spreads from where it started to a distant part of the body) and optimize the capture rate.
-It was deployed at Mount Sinai Hospital on April 2022.
+It was deployed at The Mount Sinai Hospital on April 2022.

 Clinical Documentation Integrity (CDI)